 I keep a compact bag that folds up into the size of a mini packet of tissues (which I also carry) for going to the grocery store and/or that I can turn into an extra carry-on if I’m told my bag is too heavy (some international airlines weigh them).

 I never travel without gaffer tape because it can fix pretty much anything.
-It’s like duct tape but doesn’t leave the residue behind.
+It’s like duct tape but doesn’t leave a residue behind.
 I often use it to cover annoying lights (see photo above).
-I also have a mini tape measure to measure seats for my stories and a mini screwdriver to fix things – especially for my kids.
-Speaking of my kids, I just found a couple of rubber corner protectors, which I don’t think I need any more since my kids are getting older but they’re great for using on sharp tables in hotel rooms.
+I also have a mini tape measure to measure airplane seats for my stories and a mini screwdriver to fix things – especially for my kids.
+Speaking of my kids, I just found a couple of rubber corner protectors, which I don’t need any more since my kids are getting older but they’re great for covering sharp table corners in hotel rooms if you’re traveling with little ones.

 Once I turned 45, my eyesight began to deteriorate so I now wear inexpensive reading glasses that I get on Amazon.
 I have multiple pairs in my bag, just in case I lose them, they break or scratch.
 I also have an extra pair of sunglasses.